 WorkshopsGerald Klickstein presents innovative workshops and consulting services across North America for musicians, educators, music schools, arts students and career advisors.

-Gerald Klickstein’s widely praised workshops empower students, educators, music schools and career services professionals to excel.
+Gerald Klickstein’s widely praised workshops enable musicians, educators, music schools and career services professionals to excel.
+He also coaches individual musicians via Skype, empowering them to practice effectively, perform confidently and build thriving careers.
 Please send inquiries via the Contact page.

 New in 2017: Gerald Klickstein offers music schools exclusive screenings of the 75-minute documentary film, Composed, which he pairs with a workshop on overcoming music performance anxiety.